netmanyys/mygo/docs/Golang_03_Deep_dive.md

 'cards' folder
 [main.go] [deck.go] [deck_test.go]

-receiver function, d is similar to `self` in py
+receiver argument, d is similar to `self` in py
+`d` is the actual copy of the deck, we're woring with is available in the function as a variable called `d`

+`deck` Every variable of type 'deck' can call this function on itself

 slice[start:end] \\ up to end but not include end slice[:3] \\ 0,1,2